PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 const initRank = d => `translate(${[app.scale.x(0), app.scale.y(d.rank)]})`;
 ```

 This step will draw bars for a single year.
 The `drawBars()` function should be familiar, since you created similar code in _Chapter 4_.
-The functions above are used to resize and place bars and labels.
+The preceding functions are used to resize and place bars and labels.
 The data consists of the visible bars representing the first 10 (`app.numBars`) countries:

 ```js
 function drawBars(data) {